 In Baghunter’s study, the online handbag consignment marketplace compared three different types of popular investments: the S&P 500, gold and Hermès Birkin handbags.
 The Birkin bag, named for actress Jane Birkin, turns out is a sound investment outperforming the other two traditional investment vehicles.

 During the 35-year period, Baghunter found that Hermès Birkin handbags have increased in value year-over-year.
 The handbag has offered an average annual value increase of 14.2 percent.
 Unlike the S&P 500 and gold, the value of Birkin handbags has never decreased and has steadily and consistently increased.
 The handbag’s peak surge value occurred in 2001 when it increased in value by 25 percent, and the lowest increase was 2.1 percent in 1986.

-Baghunter said: “As a status symbol for the elite and ultra-rich, the main factor affecting the secondary market for Birkins is desire.
+Reflecting on the report as a whole, a rep for Baghunter said, “As a status symbol for the elite and ultra-rich, the main factor affecting the secondary market for Birkins is desire.
 The exclusivity of the bag along with the difficulty in purchasing one brand new from Hermes means 2016 begins with demand far outweighing supply on the secondary and investment market for Birkin bags.”